-Mr. Sadler, age 75, was a consultant to M&T from 2010 to April 1, 2017.
+Mr. Sadler, age 76, was a consultant to M&T from 2010 to April 1, 2017.
 He joined M&T Bank in 1983 and held a number of executive positions, including Vice Chairman of the Board of Directors from 2007 until his retirement in June 2010.
 From June 2005 to January 2007, Mr. Sadler served as President and Chief Executive Officer of M&T and M&T Bank.
 Mr. Sadler served as a director of Gibraltar Industries, Inc. (NASDAQ: ROCK) from 2004 to 2015 and as a director of Security Mutual Life Insurance Company of New York until 2015.
-He is Chairman of the Executive Committee of M&T. Mr. Sadler is also a director of M&T Bank, Chairman of its Executive and Trust and Investment Committees and Chairman of its Directors Advisory Council of the Florida Division.
-In addition, Mr. Sadler is a member of the Trust and Investment Committee of Wilmington Trust, N.A.
+He is Chairman of the Executive and Risk Committees of M&T. Mr. Sadler is also a director of M&T's subsidiary, M&T Bank, and Chairman of its Executive and Risk Committees.
+In addition, he is Chairman of M&T Bank's Directors Advisory Council - Florida Division.